SEND School Offer

-- Home and pre-school visits are carried out to all children starting in Foundation Stage and visits to school are arranged to aid the settling in process.
-This also provides opportunity for parents or carers to share important information about any additional needs their child may have through multi agency transition meetings.
+- Pre-school visits are carried out for all children starting in Foundation Stage and visits to school are arranged to aid the settling in process.
+Home visits may be carried out.
+This provides opportunity for parents or carers to share important information about any additional needs their child may have through multi agency transition meetings.

 - If your child is older, they will be able to visit our school and stay for a taster session, if this is appropriate.